Bill Kristol: Media commentator

 After the Republican sweep of both houses of Congress in 1994, Kristol established, along with John Podhoretz, the conservative news magazine The Weekly Standard.
 Rupert Murdoch, chairman and managing director of News Corp., financed its creation.
 Beginning in 1996, Kristol was a panelist on the ABC Sunday news program This Week.
 Three years later, following declining ratings his contract was not renewed.

 Kristol was a columnist for Time in 2007.
-The following year, he joined The New York Times as a columnist.
+The following year, he joined the New York Times as a columnist.
 Several days after he joined the Times, its public editor Clark Hoyt called his hiring "a mistake" because of Kristol's assertion in 2006 that the newspaper should potentially be prosecuted for having revealed information about the Terrorist Finance Tracking Program.
-Kristol wrote a weekly opinion column for The New York Times from January 7, 2008, to January 26, 2009.
+Kristol wrote a weekly opinion column for the New York Times from January 7, 2008, to January 26, 2009.

 For ten years, Kristol was a regular panelist on Fox News Sunday and often contributed to the nightly program Special Report with Bret Baier.
-In 2013, his contract with Fox News expired, and he became a much sought after commentator on several networks.
+In 2013, his contract with Fox News expired, and he became a commentator on several other networks, including ABC, NBC, CNN, and MSNBC.
 It was announced on This Week with George Stephanopoulos on February 2, 2014, that Kristol would be a contributor for ABC News and to that program.

 Podcast

 Since the summer of 2014, Kristol has hosted an online interview program, Conversations with Bill Kristol, featuring guests from academic and public life.
-Conversations with Bill Kristol is an American interview program hosted by political analyst and commentator Bill Kristol.
-The series features in-depth discussions with leading figures in public life, and spans topics from politics and political philosophy to history, foreign policy, economics, and culture.
-The show aims to foster substantive and thoughtful discourse on pivotal issues facing the nation.

 The series debuted in 2014.
 It is programming of the Foundation for Constitutional Government, a nonprofit organization devoted to promoting the study of politics and political philosophy.
-Bill Kristol, the host, has long been recognized as a leading participant in and analyst of American politics.
-He was a founder of The Weekly Standard and is a founding director of Defending Democracy Together.
-Kristol has been a significant voice in American politics for decades.

 Each episode of Conversations with Bill Kristol features an interview.
-The program is longform, often more than an hour, which allows guests to share expertise and experiences, and to participate in thoughtful, reflective dialogue.
+The program is longform, often more than an hour.
 The series has hosted a diverse roster of guests, from scholars and journalists to political strategists and public intellectuals.
-Notable regular guests including Garry Kasparov, Anne Applebaum, Harvey Mansfield, and Larry Summers have been featured to provide insights into their respective fields and to share their perspectives on a range issues.
+Notable regular guests including Garry Kasparov, Anne Applebaum, Harvey Mansfield, and Larry Summers have been featured on the program.
 The program is produced by Kristol and Andy Zwick.
 Episodes are released biweekly.